AgesFranciscoTeran/ecuador-news-nlp-pipeline/README.md

 ---

+## Architecture

+The pipeline is organized in modular stages:

+- Extraction → structured document parsing (Docling or baseline OCR)
+- Cleaning → normalization and noise reduction
+- Chunking → semantic segmentation with overlap
+- Filtering → quality-based chunk scoring
+- Embedding → FAISS vector indexing
+- Retrieval → similarity search interface
+- Application layer → interactive querying

+Each stage is independently executable and designed for reproducibility.

+## Dataset Context

+The pipeline was designed to process large-scale Ecuadorian newspaper archives (2001–2022).

+Experiments were conducted on subsets ranging from thousands to tens of thousands of documents to evaluate:

+- Text cleanliness
+- Structural preservation
+- Chunk quality
+- Downstream retrieval stability

 ## Why Docling?

 The baseline OCR pipeline produced noisier outputs, layout artifacts, and less stable segmentation.
 The Docling-based workflow significantly improved structural consistency and reduced noise, resulting in higher-quality chunks for embedding and retrieval.